NCIOCPL/cgov-digital-platform-acceptance-tests/README.md

 # CGov Digital Platform Acceptance Tests
-This repository holds all the behavioral test for testing the default content for CGDP, creation of content in CMS and visual regression tests
+This repository holds all the behavioral tests for testing the default content for CGDP, creation of content in CMS and visual regression tests

 The behavioral tests use [cypress-cucumber-preprocessor](https://github.com/TheBrainFamily/cypress-cucumber-preprocessor) and [cypress](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell).
 For more information on the folder structures, etc, you should familiarize yourself with cypress.

 Visual regression tests use [backstopjs](https://github.com/garris/BackstopJS).
 Reference images live under backstop_data/reference, test scenarios under backstop_data/scenarios

 # Cypress behavioral tests
 ## Creating Tests
 ...other steps...
 Please add `/// <reference types="Cypress" />` to the top of each JS file to get Cypress intellesense.
-There is some issue where [the Cypress documentation](https://docs.cypress.io/guides/tooling/intelligent-code-completion.html#Reference-type-declarations-via-jsconfig) is nor working correctly.
+There is some issue where [the Cypress documentation](https://docs.cypress.io/guides/tooling/intelligent-code-completion.html#Reference-type-declarations-via-jsconfig) is not working correctly.

 ## Adding credentials
 `admin_username` is already provided
 The `admin_password` value needs to be added via command line to open cypress UI console `CYPRESS_admin_password='value' npx cypress open` to run in a headless mode